 The Student Services Department at Daniel McIntyre Collegiate Institute provides a number of services for students, parents, guardians and teachers.

-Presently, there are three guidance counsellors, a guidance clerk to help with students' requests and concerns.
-There is also a career intern who can be found in the library.
+Presently, there are three guidance counsellors and a guidance clerk to help with students' requests and concerns.

-Student services personnel can assist students with:
+Student services personnel can assist students regarding: